whounslo/reasoner/README.txt

 Bug fixes:

-XML Schema deserialization failed in clisp due to defaulting of :direct-superclasses argument if class exists.
+XML Schema deserialization failed in clisp due to defaulting of :direct-superclasses argument of ensure-class if class exists and in SBCL if it doesn't.

+Forward-referenced base complexTypes were assigned the wrong place in the class hierarchy.

 Installation
 ------------